Return your TAG order form by September 6th!

 TAG, which stands for Teen Advisory Group, is for students with a voracious appetite for reading.
 This group is responsible for reading 20-25 novels between September and March and for selecting the 2020-2021 Trendy Twelve titles promoted across the district.
 This group will also plan and facilitate some extracurricular library activities associated with library programs and promoting reading to our PSMS community.

 As a reader selector, you have the opportunity to help choose books for the Trendy Twelve List.
-The books are selected to provide quality reading for Prairie Star Middle School students as well other Blue Valley middle school students.
-With that in mind, there are a wide variety of tastes and interests.
-The Trendy Twelve is open to any PSMS student.
-The titles on the reader/selector list include a balance of reading genres, ages, and interest levels.
-Not all titles will be equally suitable for sixth grade participants.
+The books are selected to provide quality reading for Prairie Star Middle School students as well for other Blue Valley middle school students.
+With that in mind, there are a wide variety of tastes and interests to consider.
+The titles on the list include a balance of genres, age appropriateness, and interest levels. **Not all titles may be equally suitable for sixth grade participants.
 6th grade students may opt of some titles.
 There are some titles earmarked for 8th grade students although any student may read them.
 8th grade students must choose a minimum of three novels with a 2019 copyright to review in place of three 2019-20 TAG books.

 Every vote affects the outcome, so it is very important that you read ALL the books on our list!
 Remember, you are not just reading for your personal taste but to select those books that will appeal to a wide variety of our students at PSMS and across the district.